IBM/cpdctl/README_command_reference.md

 :    Source iceberg warehouse name

 `--instance-id` (string)
-:    CPD or Dev-edition requires Watsonx.data Instance ID, which is auto-fetched unless manually set via the --instance-id flag or WX_DATA_INSTANCE_ID environment variable.
-SaaS requires a CRN, which must be provided using the same options.  --instance-id flag takes precedence if both are set.
+:    Instance ID for CPD/Dev-edition (auto-fetched unless set via --instance-id flag or with --env 'WATSONX_DATA_INSTANCE_ID=<instance-id>' in profile set command) or instance CRN for CPDaaS.
+If both are set, --instance-id flag takes precedence .

-`--is-local-ingestion` ()
-:    Ingestion mode is local (if True); Ingestion mode is remote (if False).
-The default value is false.
+`--job` (string)
+:    Job name.
+This option is mutually exclusive with '--job-id'.

 `--job-id` (string)
 :    Ingestion Job ID used to differentiate between jobs.
-If not provided, a unique random Job ID will be generated by default
+If not provided, a unique random Job ID will be generated by default This option is mutually exclusive with '--job'.

 `--num-executors` (int)
-:    Number of executors to assign for Spark engine
+:    Number of executors to assign for Spark engine.
+The default value is 1

-`--partition-by` (string)
-:    Partition by expression of the target table

 `--schema` (string)
 :    Schema definitions for the source data. format: {"headerName":"<value>", "type":"<value>", "fieldId":"<value>"}